 This can become complicated quickly, especially if you have a diverse and growing music library.
 Luckily, there are services to help you organize your songs.

 MusicBrainz is a well-regarded one; it’s free, and it has apps, most of which are also free, that use MusicBrainz’s immense database to identify and tag your music.
 TuneUp is also a good option for organizing a music library without much effort on your part.
-You can purchase an annual subscription for $39.95 or make a one-time purchase for $49.95.
+You can purchase an annual subscription for $39.95.
 It will, among other things, rename mislabeled songs, find album cover art, free up space on your computer by eliminating duplicate tracks and will even send you extras like concert alerts.

 Digitize More of Your Physical Life